jondowson/zkp-data-quality/README.md

 <p align="center"><img src="./ZKP_logo.png" alt="ZKP Logo" width="200" height="auto"></p>

-# Zero-Knowledge-Proof Data Quality
+# Zero-Knowledge-Proof-Data-Quality

+The largely untapped power of Zero-Knowledge Proofs (ZKPs) have many compelling use cases and this project concentrates on the issue of data quality when multiple parties wish to collaborate or proove that a dataset they have or once used meets certain qualitative criteria.
-This project demonstrates the implementation of Zero-Knowledge Proofs (ZKPs) to verify qualitative aspects of data sets.
-For example, the uniqueness and sorted order of data entries without revealing the actual data.
-By leveraging cryptographic techniques, we ensure data integrity and privacy.
+This project verifies qualitative aspects of data sets without revealing the actual data and so ensuring data integrity and privacy.

 ## Project Overview

-The primary objective is to process a dataset, compute cryptographic hashes for each entry, and construct Merkle Trees to represent both the original and sorted datasets.
-We then generate and verify ZKPs to confirm that the data entries are unique and correctly sorted, all without exposing the underlying data.
-This approach also ensures data provenance as the root hash of the original dataset as well as the root hash of its sorted entries are themselves part of the proof.
+The first objective is to process a dataset, compute cryptographic hashes for each entry, and construct Merkle Trees to represent both the original and sorted datasets (sorted for efficiency).
+This proof of provenance ensures the dataset in question cannot be subsequently confused with a different one.

+The second objective is to generate and verify ZKPs to confirm a given quality aspect, all without exposing the underlying data.
+There are various data quality aspects such as row-uniqueness or row-completeness that zero-knowledge proofs can then be generated for and these aspects can be seen as subfolders under the lib/ folder.

 ## Features